singha200/aws-eks-kubernetes-masterclass/16-EKS-VPA-Vertical-Pod-Autoscaler/README.md

 # NOT RECOMMENDED TO USE IN PRODUCTION - RESTARTS PODS

 ## Step-01: Introduction
 - The Kubernetes Vertical Pod Autoscaler automatically adjusts the CPU and memory reservations for your pods to help "right size" your applications.
+(After restart)
 - This adjustment can improve cluster resource utilization and free up CPU and memory for other pods.
+- Used in dev to determine optimal CPU and Memory for the pod VPA recommends pod request, limit
+  Use the number for requests, limits, HPA
+  VPA should not be used with HPA
+# Goldilocks # Practical and Useful application of VPA

 ## Step-02: Pre-requisite - Metric server
 - Metric server should be installed & ready, we have done that as part of HPA